 Gerald S. Lippes has served as a Director of the Company since its formation.
 He has been engaged in the private practice of law since 1965 and is a partner of the firm of Lippes, Silverstein, Mathias & Wexler LLP, Buffalo, New York.
-Mr. Lippes is also a director of Mark IV Industries, Inc. as well as several other private companies.
+Mr. Lippes is also a director of several private companies.

 Arthur A. Russ, Jr. has served as a Director of the Company since its formation.
-He has been engaged in the private practice of law since 1969 and is a member of the firm of Albrecht, Maguire, Heffern & Gregg, P.C., Buffalo, New York.
+He has been engaged in the private practice of law since 1969 and is a partner of the firm of Phillips, Lytle, Hitchcock, Blaine & Huber, LLP, Buffalo, New York.

-David N. Campbell has served as a

-Director of the Company since the

-consummation of the Company's initial

-public offering.
-Since September 1999 Mr.

-Campbell has served as President and Chief Executive

-Officer of Xpedior, Inc. Prior thereto,

-from July 1995 to September 1999, he was

-President of BBN Systems & Technologies and

-its successor, GTE Laboratories and

-Technologies.
-Mr. Campbell also is the

-former Chairman of the Board and Chief

-Executive Officer of Computer Task Group,

-Incorporated and the former Chairman of the

-Board of Dunlop Tire Corporation.
-Mr.

-Campbell also serves as a director of

-Tektronix Corporation.
+David N. Campbell has served as a Director of the Company since the consummation of the Company's initial public offering.
+Mr. Campbell is currently a Managing Director of Innovation Advisors, a merchant banking firm.
+Mr. Campbell served as President and Chief Executive Officer of Xpedior, Inc. from September 1999 through November 2000.
+Prior thereto, from July 1995 to September 1999, he was President of BBN Systems & Technologies and its successor, GTE Laboratories and Technologies.
+Mr. Campbell also is the former Chairman of the Board and Chief Executive Officer of Computer Task Group, Incorporated and the former Chairman of the Board of Dunlop Tire Corporation.
+Mr. Campbell also serves as a Director of Tektronix Corporation and Power Steering, Inc.

 William P. Montague has served as a Director of the Company since the consummation of the Company's initial public offering.
-He served as Executive Vice President and Chief Financial Officer of Mark IV Industries, Inc. from 1986 to February 1996 and, since March 1, 1996, as President of said company.
-He is also a director of Gleason Corp.
+He served as Executive Vice President and Chief Financial Officer of Mark IV Industries, Inc. from 1986 to February 1996 and, since March 1, 1996, as President and Director of said company.
+He is also a director of IIMAK (International Imaging Materials, Inc.).

 THE BOARD OF DIRECTORS AND ITS COMMITTEES

-During the fiscal year ended December 31, 1999, the Board of Directors held seven meetings.
+During the fiscal year ended December 31, 2001, the Board of Directors held five meetings.
 Each Director attended at least 75% of the aggregate number of meetings of the Board of Directors and meetings held by all committees of the Board of Directors on which he served.